Michael2150/Michael2150/README.md

 </div>

 ### :man_technologist: About Me
-I am a student developer in Ireland :ireland:
+I am a student developer in Ireland

 ---
 ### :man_student: Education